MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-user-support.md

 ## Types of user support

 If a user has an issue, do they know what their options are to resolve it?
-The following image shows some common types of user support that organizations employ successfully:
+The following diagram shows some common types of user support that organizations employ successfully:

 :::image type="content" source="media/powerbi-adoption-roadmap-user-support/powerbi-adoption-roadmap-user-support.png" alt-text="Image shows the four types of internal Power B I user support, and the two types of external support, which are described in the table below.":::

-The six types of user support shown in the above image include:
+The six types of user support shown in the above diagram include:

 | **Type** | **Description** |
 | --- | --- |